bedoyadaniel/forensics/docs/en/explainers/01-explainer-introduction-digital-forensics/01-explainer-introduction-digital-forensics.md

 This particular resource fits within [the explanation category in Diataxis](https://diataxis.fr/explanation/).
 It describes key concepts about digital forensics, including a definition, the different stages of an investigation and a description of how [forensic science](https://en.wikipedia.org/wiki/Forensic_science) can be applied for the defense of Human Rights.
 This is an introductory material that tries to set a baseline understanding of key concepts in relation to consensual digital forensics, and that is complementary to other resources in this repository including [how-to guides](../../../how-tos/), [tutorials](../../../tutorials/) and [references](../../../references/).

-## ¿What is digital forensics and why is it important?
+## What is digital forensics and why is it important?

 [Digital forensics](https://csrc.nist.gov/glossary/term/digital_forensics) relates to the process used for the collection, preservation, analysis and presentation of digital evidence, derived from electronic media and devices, using **data management best-practices, investigation techniques** and the scientific method to arrive at sound and reproducible conclusions that can be **admitted as evidence in judicial proceedings**.